savanna-brown/EEB_5300_GROUP3/README.md

 This boxplot compares total odorant receptor (OR) gene counts across eusocial and non-eusocial insects in Hymenoptera and Blattodea.
 Eusocial Hymenoptera show a clear expansion in total OR genes compared to their non-eusocial relatives.
 In contrast, there is no consistent difference in OR counts between eusocial and non-eusocial Blattodea.

 ![Boxplot Totals](figures/boxplot_totals_R.png)

+<br><br>

+## **Conclusions**

+- Odorant receptor (OR) gene families show marked expansion in Hymenoptera, particularly among eusocial species.
+This supports previous work linking chemical communication with social complexity.
+- In contrast, eusocial Blattodea (termites) do not exhibit similar OR gene expansions, suggesting that eusociality in this lineage may rely on other mechanisms.
+- The 9-exon and L subfamilies are especially expanded in eusocial Hymenoptera, reinforcing their proposed roles in pheromone detection and social communication.
+- *Harpegnathos saltator* (jumping ant) shows the highest total OR gene counts among sampled species, including notable expansions in the T and V subfamilies, which could reflect species-specific adaptations in chemosensation.

+### **Challenges and potential pitfalls**
+#### Data Availability
+Eusociality is rare outside Hymenoptera, and eusocial non-Hymenopteran lineages are underrepresented in genomic datasets.
+This limits both the number of usable species per category and the taxonomic breadth of our comparative analyses.

+#### Accurately Identifying OR Genes:
+Homologous genes can exhibit extreme sequence and amino acid divergence due to deep evolutionary timescales.
+Here, we rely on OrthoFinder to accurately group genes into orthogroups despite this divergence, assuming that the gene trees that are created accurately reflect true evolutionary relationships.
+This assumption is unlikely true all the time, however, and it is possible that not all OR genes are captured in these orthogroups.
+Additionally, OR genes were identified by similarity search to a curated OR protein set from the Hymenopteran genus Polistes, which may bias detection toward Hymenoptera and overlook lineage-specific receptors in groups like Blattodea.
+A general lack of functional and genomic characterization of non-Hymenopteran OR genes is a barrier here, limiting the robustness of OR gene identification across all lineages.

+<br><br>
+## **Works Cited**
+​Bell, W. J., Roth, L. M., & Nalepa, C. A. (2007).
+Cockroaches: ecology, behavior, and natural history.
+JHU Press.

+Bourguignon, T., Lo, N., Cameron, S. L., Šobotník, J., Hayashi, Y., Shigenobu, S., ... & Evans, T. A. (2014).
+The evolutionary history of termites as inferred from 66 mitochondrial genomes.
+Molecular Biology and Evolution, 32(2), 406–421.

+Buchfink, B., Reuter, K., & Drost, H. G. (2021).
+Sensitive protein alignments at tree-of-life scale using DIAMOND.
+Nature Methods, 18, 366–368.

+Cheng, X. F., Zhang, L. P., Yu, D. N., Storey, K. B., & Zhang, J. Y. (2016).
+The complete mitochondrial genomes of four cockroaches (Insecta: Blattodea) and phylogenetic analyses within cockroaches.
+Gene, 586(1), 115–122.

+Crowley, L. M., University of Oxford, Wellcome Genome Lab, Tree of Life, & Darwin Tree of Life Consortium.
+(2022).
+The genome sequence of the European hornet, Vespa crabro Linnaeus, 1758.
+Wellcome Open Research, 7, 27.

+Cryptotermes secundus.
+Assembly: GCA_002891405.2 (GenBank).
+National Center for Biotechnology Information (NCBI), accessed April 2025.
+Available at: https://www.ncbi.nlm.nih.gov/assembly/GCA_002891405.2

+Dalla Benetta, E., Antoshechkin, I., Yang, T., Nguyen, H. Q. M., Ferree, P. M., & Akbari, O. S. (2020).
+Genome elimination mediated by gene expression from a selfish chromosome.
+Science Advances, 6(14), eaaz9808.

+Djernaes, M., Klass, K. D., Picker, M. D., & Damgaard, J. (2012).
+Phylogeny of cockroaches (Insecta, Dictyoptera, Blattodea), with placement of aberrant taxa and exploration of out‐group sampling.
+Systematic Entomology, 37(1), 65–83.

+Dockman, R. L., Simmonds, T. J., Vogel, K. J., Geib, S. M., & Ottesen, E. A. (2025).
+Genome Report: Improved chromosome-level genome assembly of the American cockroach, Periplaneta americana. bioRxiv, 2025–03.

+Eberhard, M. J. W. (1975).
+The evolution of social behavior by kin selection.
+The Quarterly Review of Biology, 50(1), 1–33.

+Emms, D. M., & Kelly, S. (2019).
+OrthoFinder: phylogenetic orthology inference for comparative genomics.
+Genome Biology, 20, 238.

+Fouks, B., Harrison, M. C., Mikhailova, A. A., Marchal, E., English, S., Carruthers, M., ... & Tobe, S. S. (2023).
+Live-bearing cockroach genome reveals convergent evolutionary mechanisms linked to viviparity in insects and beyond. iScience, 26(10).

+Gautam, S., McKenzie, S., Katzke, J., Hita Garcia, F., Yamamoto, S., & Economo, E. P. (2024).
+Evolution of odorant receptor repertoires across Hymenoptera is not linked to the evolution of eusociality.
+Proceedings of the Royal Society B, 291(2031), 20241280.

+Itakura, S., Yoshikawa, Y., Togami, Y., & Umezawa, K. (2020).
+Draft genome sequence of the termite, Coptotermes formosanus: Genetic insights into the pyruvate dehydrogenase complex of the termite.
+Journal of Asia-Pacific Entomology, 23(3), 666–674.

+Manni, M., Berkeley, M. R., Seppey, M., & Zdobnov, E. M. (2021).
+BUSCO: Assessing genomic data quality and beyond.
+Current Protocols, 1, e323.

+Microplitis demolitor.
+Assembly: GCF_026212275.2 (RefSeq).
+National Center for Biotechnology Information (NCBI), accessed April 2025.
+Available at: https://www.ncbi.nlm.nih.gov/assembly/GCF_026212275.2

+Orussus abietinus.
+Assembly: GCF_000612105.2 (RefSeq).
+National Center for Biotechnology Information (NCBI), accessed April 2025.
+Available at: https://www.ncbi.nlm.nih.gov/assembly/GCF_000612105.2

+Peters, R. S., Krogmann, L., Mayer, C., Donath, A., Gunkel, S., Meusemann, K., ... & Niehuis, O. (2017).
+Evolutionary history of the Hymenoptera.
+Current Biology, 27(7), 1013–1018.

+Plants & Python Consortium.
+(2022).
+Plants & Python: A series of lessons in coding, plant biology, computation, and bioinformatics.
+The Plant Cell, 34(7), e1.

+Price, B. W., Winter, M., Brooks, S. J., Natural History Museum Genome Lab, Wellcome Sanger Institute Tree of Life, & Darwin Tree of Life Consortium.
+(2022).
+The genome sequence of the blue-tailed damselfly, Ischnura elegans (Vander Linden, 1820).
+Wellcome Open Research, 7, 66.

+Ross, K. G., & Matthews, R. W. (Eds.).
+(2018).
+The social biology of wasps.
+Cornell University Press.

+Shields, E. J., Sheng, L., Weiner, A. K., Garcia, B. A., & Bonasio, R. (2018).
+High-quality genome assemblies reveal long non-coding RNAs expressed in ant brains.
+Cell Reports, 23(10), 3078–3090.

+Steinbrecht, R. A. (2007).
+Structure and function of insect olfactory sensilla.
+In Ciba Foundation Symposium 200 – Olfaction in Mosquito‐Host Interactions (pp. 158–183).
+Chichester, UK: John Wiley & Sons, Ltd.

+Terrapon, N., Li, C., Robertson, H. M., Ji, L., Meng, X., Booth, W., ... & Liebig, J. (2014).
+Molecular traces of alternative social organization in a termite genome.
+Nature Communications, 5(1), 3636.

+Tihelka, E., Cai, C., Giacomelli, M., Lozano-Fernandez, J., Rota-Stabelli, O., Huang, D., ... & Pisani, D. (2021).
+The evolution of insect biodiversity.
+Current Biology, 31(19), R1299–R1311.

+Wallberg, A., Bunikis, I., Pettersson, O. V., Mosbech, M. B., Childers, A. K., Evans, J. D., ... & Webster, M. T. (2019).
+A hybrid de novo genome assembly of the honeybee, Apis mellifera, with chromosome-length scaffolds.
+BMC Genomics, 20, 1–19.

+Wilson, E. O., & Hölldobler, B. (2005).
+Eusociality: origin and consequences.
+Proceedings of the National Academy of Sciences, 102(38), 13367–13371.

+Zhou, X., Rokas, A., Berger, S. L., Liebig, J., Ray, A., & Zwiebel, L. J. (2015).
+Chemoreceptor evolution in Hymenoptera and its implications for the evolution of eusociality.
+Geno